axiom4/library/docs/README_PART9.md

-# A full test application using Django and Angular (Part 9) - Angular Forms
+# A full test application using Django and Angular (Part 9) - Advanced Django Serializer

 Now, we need to update angular rest client to operate with new django backend.
 So, we run `npm run generate:api`command.